audulus/docs/index.md

 ### Patch Browser

-The patch browser allows you to create, delete, duplicate, and share patches.
+The Patch Browser allows you to create, delete, duplicate, and share patches.

 ![Patch Browser](img/browser.png)